-In November 2017, Gloucester City Council invited a team of local government officers and members to review and challenge us on how we operate.
+In November 2022, Gloucester City Council invited a team of local government officers and members to review and challenge us on how we operate.
 This process was managed by the Local Government Association.
-The peer team spoke with over 150 people, including members, officers and partners.
+The peer team spoke with over 50 people, including members, officers and council stakeholders.

 The peer team considered the following five themes, which form the core components of all Corporate Peer Challenges and are critical to councils’ performance and improvement:

 - Capacity for improvement

 The peer team praised the Council’s understanding of, and ambitions for, its place and people, commending our comprehensive Council Plan, which sets a clear vision and places emphasis on tackling inequalities and climate change.